microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 been added to the list.

-If the Client Driver has a Device Context and it saved a copy of the Module handle, then the Client Driver can start using the Modules directly.
+If the Client Driver has a Device Context and it saved a copy of the DMFMODULE, then the Client Driver can start using the Modules directly.
 See the section below called, "Using Modules".
 If the Client Driver has no Device Context, then the Modules are not directly used;
 they just operate on their own.